ableinc/pydotenvs/README.md

   ```

 # Changelog
+* January 2022 - Minfor version update
+  - You can now transfer an old .env file document to a new .env file document.
+Described above.
+  - Before, the .env file was required at root of the project directory.
+This is no longer the case, you
+    can now give any file path on the system.
 * October 2020 - Minor version update
   - Any message that should/shall be printed (unrelated to an error) will be controlled by the boolean value of verbose.
   - Cleaned the CLI code, slightly